WillOram/cyber-remediation/README.md

 #### Attacker activity on workstations or servers
 - [ ] Deploy an advance endpoint agent (EPP/EDR) to detect suspicious activity on all systems using behavioural analytics
 - [ ] Add rules to endpoint agent (EPP/EDR) to detect the tools and techniques commonly used by the attackers
-- [ ] Collect and monitor logs from servers (WEVTs with enhanced configuration, Sysmon) and security tooling
+- [ ] Collect and monitor logs from servers (WEVTs with enhanced configuration, Sysmon) and security tooling (prioritise domain controllers / consider going further with using Sysmon for domain controllers)
 - [ ] Deploy / upgrade AV to ensure AMSI capabilities to detect malicious use of PowerShell
 - [ ] Deploy file integrity monitoring on web servers to detect web shells and malicious code
+- [ ] Enable enhanced PowerShell logging (e.g. Scipt-block logging)

+#### Compromise of privileged accounts
+- [ ] Detect anomalous use of user accounts for remote access
+- [ ] Detect anomalous use of administrator and service accounts

-#### Detect command and control traffic
+#### Command and control traffic
 - [ ] Collect and monitor logs from VPN and authentication services (Azure Sentinel)(geo, impossible logons, privileged accounts)
 - [ ] Deploy cloud web filtering capabilities to detect and prevent malicious web traffic on-prem and off-prem (e.g. download of PowerShell scripts)
 - [ ] Restrict servers' access to the internet to whitelisted services, detect on traffic to other destinations